402 km · 40 Landing Points · 1 Countries · Ready for Service: 2014

 | Countries | 1 |

-The BT Highlands and Islands Submarine Cable System is wholly owned by BT.
-BT, formerly British Telecom, is the United Kingdom's principal national telecommunications provider and operates an extensive fixed-line, mobile, and network infrastructure across the country.
+The BT Highlands and Islands Submarine Cable System is wholly owned by BT, the United Kingdom's primary telecommunications provider.
+BT, formerly known as British Telecom, operates an extensive network of fixed-line, mobile, and broadband services across the country.
+The cable system was commissioned and became ready for service in 2014, marking a significant investment in regional connectivity for the Scottish Highlands and Islands.

 Find the actual cable routing distance between any two cities